 Shilo Harris came from a family with deep roots in military service.
 As a son of a Vietnam veteran, Shilo always knew he wanted to be a soldier.
-On September 11th his life changed forever and shortly afterward he enlisted as a Cavalry Scout in the US Army.
+On September 11th, 2001, his life changed forever.
+Shortly afterward he enlisted as a Cavalry Scout in the US Army.
 His first deployment was to Schweinfurt, Germany with the 1st Infantry Division.
 From Germany Shilo headed to war-torn Iraq.

 On his second deployment, with the 10th Mountain Division, he was assigned and worked near southern Baghdad.
 On February 19, 2007, Harris’ armored vehicle was struck by an improvised explosive device (IED).
 The explosion injured the driver and ended three fellow soldiers’ lives.
 Shilo survived with severe third degree burns on 35% of his body.
 The severity of the burns meant the loss of Shilo’s ears, the tip of his nose and three fingers.
 The crushing explosion fractured his left collarbone and C-7 vertebrae, damaged his lungs and scared him with TBI, PTS, NDE, and Survivor Guilt.